top of page

 • Tecnu spray/scrub/wipes (for poison ivy)

-• Ear plugs: I always bring Eargasm ear plugs to concerts, festivals, and burns to protect my ears without dulling the music while dancing.
+• Ear plugs: I always bring Eargasm earplugs to concerts, festivals, and burns to protect my ears without dulling the music while dancing.

 • Condoms/ lube